 A traditional high school program could be considered as one that contains a variety of subjects geared to the average student's competency level.
 This type of high school diploma program is also taught in daytime hours inside a building.
 All exams are typically taken in the school building.
 Elective classes such as art or drama are also usually offered to students in traditional high school programs in addition to math, sciences, physical education, language and literature courses.

 Distance learning is considered as a non-traditional way to earn a high school diploma, even though it's becoming more commonplace.
 Distance learning, or virtual high school programs, is convenient for many students as it allows each individual to work at his or her own basic pace at home using a computer.
 There are often deadline dates for both assignments and exams though, so students choosing this option have to be motivated or they will likely find it too easy to keep putting off the work.
 While a distance learning high school program can allow students with family or work obligations to still earn a diploma, some of these programs require taking exams in person at a local school or library.
 For families choosing to home school their teens, distance high school programs may often be incorporated into their curriculum.

 Advanced placement (AP) diploma programs allow students needing more challenging courses than a traditional curriculum offers to start earning first-year college credits.
 An AP high school program can save the student time in having to complete high school before starting college.
 To be accepted in an advanced placement program, it's common for students to first have to pass academic tests.
+These tests are no different from college acceptance exams, it's imperative that you do your best to make sure your kids get a passing score.
+If you feel like they're not getting satisfactory teaching at school, you can always find an online tutor to supplement whatever learning they receive in whatever educational institution they're enrolled in.
 Some top colleges and universities offer AP high school programs.